Browse by Medical Category

 Watch Our Latest Video

-The Center for Community Health Improvement partners to improve and sustain the health and well-being of the diverse communities we serve.
+The Center for Community Health Improvement at Massachusetts General Hospital partners to improve and sustain the health and well-being of the diverse communities we serve.

 For its 2016 Community Health Needs Assessment (CHNA) Report & Implementation Plan, the Massachusetts General Hospital (MGH) Center for Community Health Improvement (CCHI) focused on the factors contributing to adolescent substance use and mental health in the communities we serve: Chelsea, Revere, Charlestown, and East Boston.
 We engaged more than 200 youth, mental health professionals, those in recovery, and family members of those in recovery in focus groups and interviews to inform the CHNA.
 Download the 2016 report